 African-American

-He continued his education at the Arkansas School for the Blind and then attended the prestigious Indiana University Jacobs School of Music.
-There, he connected with keyboardist Isiah Sanders, known for playing with Stevie Wonder, and benefited from his mentorship.
+Clemmons attended the Arkansas School for the Blind before pursuing higher education at the esteemed Indiana University Jacobs School of Music.
+There, he formed a meaningful connection with Isiah Sanders, a renowned keyboardist best known for working with Stevie Wonder, and flourished under his mentorship.

-Graduating with honors, Clemmons launched his career in Louisville, Kentucky, where he worked as a singer, songwriter, keyboardist, and producer.
-His single "Trust My Love" gained significant airplay on local R&B radio stations, establishing him as a rising talent.
+Graduating with honors, Clemmons embarked on his professional journey in Louisville, Kentucky, taking on roles as a singer, songwriter, keyboardist, and producer.
+His single "Trust My Love" received widespread airplay on local R&B radio stations, marking him as a promising new artist.

-After relocating to New York City, Clemmons became a respected session musician, vocal coach, and background singer.
-He founded Verdict Records, his independent label and production company, producing music across multiple genres.
+Moving to New York City, he built a reputation as a respected session musician, vocal coach, and background vocalist.
+Clemmons later founded Verdict Records, his own independent label and production company, expanding his work across several musical genres.

-Inspired by encouragement from his mother, Clemmons released his debut R&B album, "What's Up?
-It's Me," in September 2011, further cementing his place in the music industry.
+Encouraged by his mother’s unwavering support, Clemmons released his debut R&B album "What's Up?
+It's Me" in September 2011, further solidifying his influence and legacy in the music industry.

 Improvisational